ganeshamushak/ganeshamushak/README.md

 ## Hello there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I am [Ganesha](https://github.com/ganeshamushak/), a passionate Blockchain developer with a solution oriented mindset from this UNIVERSE.
-I recently started learning solidity.

-Soon I will update my project here so that I can get a job in Blockchain.

 <!---
 ganeshamushak/ganeshamushak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.